xtguo95/iclr-blog-track.github.io/_posts/2022-05-03-attention-solves-tsp.md

 to develop  innovative approaches leveraging non-conventional methods (e.g., machine learning) to produce solutions to the route sequencing problem, which could outperform traditional, optimization-driven operations research methods in terms of solution quality and computational cost.

-As a part of the exploration process for competing in this challenge, author's team implemented the attention model proposed by Kool et al. and gained insights on how the proposed model performed on real-world routing problems.
+As a part of the exploration process for competing in this challenge, author's team implemented the attention-based model proposed by Kool et al. and gained insights on how the proposed model performed on real-world routing problems.
 The author will summarize the attention-based model and discuss its performances on real-world instances and comparisons with traditional optimization-driven methods.